-But those problems really belong to the developers and architects.
+This process belong to the developers and architects.
 What about the person who is talking to the customer?
 What about the customer?
 How exactly do we justify all the money going into the effort?

 Value and ROI

 ROI or return-on-investment is the value that the business (or customer) expects to derive from the effort.
 So the value is compared to the cost of the effort and I can immediately sense a ratio: if the value of the thing is $100,000 a year for the next 5 years, and the cost is $100,000, I can see an ROI of 500%.
-Now if you've been to business school, yes, you can whip out an HP calculator and do a time-value calculation that would actually put that at somewhere between 400 and 500% due to inflation, interest and other factors, but this article is not really about those kind of details.
+Now if you've been to business school, yes, you can whip out an HP calculator and do a time-value calculation that would actually put that at somewhere between 400 and 500% due to inflation, interest and other factors, but this article is not really about that level of detail.
 And here's why.

 When Can I Measure the Value of an Innovation?

 |Prior to a Major Development Effort||Senior Management, Internal Customers ("The Business")||Before undertaking a major development, purchasing and installing a new application, etc., it is traditional to do a high level cost/benefit analysis.
 While business goals are certainly welcome in this context, specific functional requirements have to be left for later in order to enable agility throughout the effort.|

 |Before Undertaking a Feature/Function Enhancement that Requires More than One Day of Development Team Effort (an "Epic")||Development Team, Operations Team, Internal Customers||A single developer can cost $112 – $2500 a day depending on whether you are working in Bangalore or at Facebook HQ.
 It behooves your managerial discpline to perform a mini ROI analysis prior to each major undertaking.|